theHeathLee/Connected-Oldtimer/README.md

 A low speed CAN network is set up throughout the vehicle to easily add extra sensors.

-Disclaimer: Still in the __beginning phase__.
-All hardware has been selected and unit tested.
+Disclaimer: Still in the __developement phase__.
+V1 hardware has been created and software is still in heavy developement.

 ### Software used:
 - Visual Studio Code w/ [Particle Workbench Extentsion](https://marketplace.visualstudio.com/items?itemName=particle.particle-vscode-pack)🤘